Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Discussion

 \subsection{Power injection from a magnetar}

-Neutron stars are a natural outcome of core-collapse SNe, and they usually posses strong magnetic fields.
-Pulsars are an example of neutron stars with strong magnetic fields in the range of $B \sim 10^{11} - 10^{13}$\,G, and magnetars posses even stronger external magnetic fields in the range of $10^{13} - 10^{15}$\,G, with some overlap in their magnetic field strength.
-The physics associated with the formation of magnetars is poorly understood.
-The magnetars in our galaxy are characterized by exhibit the most variable neutron star behaviour, emitting high energy electromagnetic radiation mostly in $\gamma-$rays \citep[$L_{X} \sim 5 \times 10^{30} - 10^{36}$\,erg\,s$^{-1}$;][]{kaspi17}, and are faint at optical wavelengths.
-In the case of the formation of a fast spinning neutron star with a strong magnetic field, the rotational spin-down energy of the magnetar can contribute to power the SN light curve.
-However, the energy injection and the ejecta thermalization process of the magnetar wind are a complex phenomena \citep[see e.g.,][]{kotera13, vurm21}, that can vary with time producing humps, bumps or even periodic undulations in the SN light curves \citep{vurm21, moriya22}.
+Neutron stars are one possible outcome of core-collapse SNe, and usually possess strong magnetic fields.
+Magnetars are a type of neutron star and possess strong magnetic fields in the range of $10^{13} - 10^{15}$\,G. The physics associated with the formation of magnetars is poorly understood.
+The magnetars in our galaxy exhibit the most variable behaviour among neutron stars, emitting high energy electromagnetic radiation mostly in the hard X-rays and soft $\gamma-$rays \citep[$L_{X} \sim 5 \times 10^{30} - 10^{36}$\,erg\,s$^{-1}$;][]{kaspi17}, and are faint at optical wavelengths.
+If a fast-spinning neutron star with a strong magnetic field is formed, the rotational spin-down energy of the magnetar can contribute to power the SN light curve.
+However, the energy injection and the ejecta thermalisation process of the magnetar wind are a complex phenomena \citep[see e.g.,][]{kotera13, vurm21} that can vary with time, producing humps, bumps, or even periodic undulations in the SN light curves \citep{vurm21, moriya22}.

-Since the discovery of the double-peaked SN\,2005bf, the power injection from a magnetar has been recognized as a viable mechanism to produce double-peaked light curves \citep{maeda07}.
-As discussed in \citet{israel17} the magnetic field configuration required for the neutron star in NGC\,5907 ULX to accrete at a super-Eddington rate is similar to the one envisaged for the so-called magnetars, and as discussed in \citet{medvedev13}, young pulsars or magnetars can be potential ULXs.
-Therefore, a natural possibility is that the the compact object in SN\,2022jli is a magnetar accreting material from a companion star.
-This is similar to the scenario proposed by \citet{chen24}, but where a significant fraction of the power supply could come from the magnetar alleviating the need of super-Eddington accretion to power the second maximum or a privileged viewing angle to an extremely beamed ULX.
+Since the discovery of the double-peaked SN\,2005bf, the power injection from a magnetar has been recognised as a viable mechanism to produce double-peaked light curves \citep{maeda07}.
+As is discussed in \citet{israel17}, the magnetic field configuration required for the neutron star in NGC\,5907 ULX to accrete at a super-Eddington rate is similar to the one envisaged for the so-called magnetars, and as was discussed in \citet{medvedev13}, young pulsars or magnetars can be potential ULXs.
+Therefore, a natural possibility is that the compact object in SN\,2022jli is a magnetar accreting material from a companion star.
+This is similar to the scenario proposed by \citet{chen24}, but where a significant fraction of the power supply could come from the magnetar, avoiding the need for super-Eddington accretion to power the second maximum or a privileged viewing angle to an extremely beamed ULX.
 In this scenario, the accretion at periastron encounters could explain the undulations and the H$\alpha$ periodic variability.

 \citet{moriya22} studied the effect of variable thermal energy injection in the SN ejecta from a magnetar as the potential cause of bumps in SN light curves.
 They found that changes in the thermal power injection produced in the SN ejecta from a magnetar can reproduce the light curve bumps such as the ones observed in some SLSNe (e.g., SN\,2015bn).
 One of \citet{moriya22} predictions is that an observable consequence of the increase in the power input from a magnetar is an increase in the SN ejecta temperature, in addition to the luminosity increase.
 The temperature increase should translate in bluer SN colours during the bump, such as the bluer $g-r$ colours observed in SN\,2022jli during the maxima of the second bump and the undulations (see Figs. \ref{g_r_colour_fig} and \ref{flux_color_var_fig}).
 Their model also predicts a non-noticeable change in the ejecta radius or velocity during the luminosity increase.
 The latter effect seems to discount a magnetar power supply to explain, for example, the second maximum in the case of SN\,2019stc \citep{moriya22}.